Rigid airship: Early history

 By 1874, several people had conceived of a rigid dirigible (in contrast to non-rigid powered airships which had been flying since 1852).
 The Frenchman Joseph Spiess had patented a rigid airship design in 1873 but failed to get funding.
 Another such individual was the German Count Ferdinand von Zeppelin, who had outlined his thoughts of a rigid airship in diary entries from 25 March 1874 through to 1890 when he resigned from the military.

+The concept of a metal-clad dirigible airship was again explored in the late 1800s by Russian rocket theorist Konstantin Eduardovich Tsiolkovsky.
+He wrote that since his teens (in the early 1870s) "the idea of the all-metal aerostat has never left my mind" and by 1891 he had produced detailed designs of a variable volume corrugated metal envelope airship that did not need ballonets.

 David Schwarz had thought about building an airship in the 1880s and had probably started design work in 1891: by 1892, he had started construction.
 However, Schwarz's all-aluminium airship would not perform any test flights until after his death in 1897.
 Schwarz had secured help in its construction from the industrialist Carl Berg and the Prussian Airship Battalion; there was an exclusive contract in place between Schwarz and Berg, thus Count Zeppelin was obliged to reach a legal agreement with Schwarz's heirs to obtain aluminium from Carl Berg, although the two men's designs were different and independent from each other: the Schwarz design lacked the separate internal gasbags that characterise rigid airships.
-Using Berg's aluminium, von Zeppelin was able to start building his first airship, the LZ 1, in 1899.
+Using Berg's aluminium, von Zeppelin was able to start building his first airship, the LZ 1, in 1898.